 Nevertheless, the Premier League has never strayed too far from its roots, and it has always been true to itself.

-Separately, the logos of Premier League clubs have had subtle changes, most notably Chelsea and Manchester City.
+Separately, the logos of Premier League clubs have had subtle changes, most notably at Chelsea and Manchester City.

-What can be said, is that the Premier League logo is one of the most iconic in club football.
+What can be said is that the Premier League logo is one of the most iconic in club football.